 - Operating in the incorrect part of the patient’s body

-Welcoming a new child into the world is an exciting time for the mother, child, and family and friends.
+Welcoming a new child into the world is an exciting time for the mother, child, family, and friends.
 But as exciting as birth can be, it can also be a difficult and often traumatic experience.

 Any mother can tell you–giving birth is no walk in the park.

 Understandably, there’s a lot that can go wrong.